310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Yes.
-That is why I hope the two of us will be able to pull them up.
+yes. that is why i hope the two of us will be able to pull them up.
 {% endbubble %}

 {% bubble Keito %}